Plagiarism and Duplicate Publication/ Misconduct and Redundant Publication:

 - Self-Plagiarism: When an author reuses complete or portions of their pre-published research, then it is known as self-plagiarism.
 Complete self-plagiarism is a case when an author republishes their own previously published work in a new journal.

-Journal shall take serious action against published manuscripts found to contain plagiarism and shall completely remove them from Journal website and other third party websites where the paper is listed and indexed.
-The moment, any article published in Journal/LSP database is reported to be plagiarized, Journal will constitute a Fact Finding Committee (FFC) to investigate the same.
-Upon having established that the manuscript is plagiarized from some previously published work, Journal shall support the original author and manuscript irrespective of the publisher and may take any or all of the following immediate actions or follow the additional course of actions as recommended by the committee:
+Journal shall take serious action against published articles found to contain plagiarism and shall completely remove them from Journal website and other third-party websites where the article is abstracted and indexed.
+The moment any article published in Journal database is reported to be plagiarized, Journal will constitute a Fact-Finding Committee (FFC) to investigate the same.
+Upon having established that the article is plagiarized from some previously published work, journal shall support the original author and article irrespective of the publisher and may take any or all of the following immediate actions or follow the additional course of actions as recommended by the committee: